IanLunn/Hover/README.md

 ## Support Future Development

-To support the future development of hover.css and other open source projects created by [Ian Lunn](https://github.com/IanLunn), please consider making a donation.
+To support the future development of Hover.css and other open source projects created by [Ian Lunn](https://github.com/IanLunn), please consider making a donation.

 Your donation is not-for-profit (or beer!), and will allow Ian to spend a little less time on client projects and more time supporting and creating open source software.